 Part of the reason that this myth is so important is that very little is known about ancient Kerala – there are barely any written accounts.
 But it isn’t really the verity of the story that’s important; the way the tale has been embraced in local culture both in the past and today has played an important part in shaping Kerala’s character.

 The importance of custom and tradition in Kerala today

 Kerala is still very much a land of customs, and discovering these should be part of any holiday here.
-If you’re planning to experience an India tour, make sure that Kerala is included because it is a place not to miss.
+If you’re planning to experience an India tour, make sure that you take a Kerala Tour Packages For Family because it is a place not to miss.
 We’ve put together a list of our top recommendations for Kerala below.

 Ritual theatre and martial art: A must-see while you’re in Kerala, ritual theatre and martial art is spectacular.
 Its wildest and, arguably, most moving form is Theyyam.
 Usually seen in northern Kerala, it involves dancers enacting deities in performances that stretch through the night – and will usually take place on a beach.
 Mohinattyam, meanwhile, is the state’s classical dance form, while Kathakali is ritual theatre used to stage scenes from great epics.

 Temple festivals: These are a mainstay of the Keralan events calendar, with every temple in the state putting on at least one festival per year.
 While they can vary quite a lot in terms of scale, they all tend to feature a combination of drums, fireworks, ritual theatre and elephants.

 Ayurveda spas: The traditional medicine of Ayurveda is a mainstay in Kerala, and you’ll come across plenty of spas and hotels offering it.
 Common treatments include things you may recognise from modern spas, such as herbal steam baths and oil massages.